Ashraf Pahlavi: Political activities

 Ashraf Pahlavi was a strong supporter of women's rights in Iran and the world during her brother's reign.
 In 1967, Pahlavi worked with the United Nations as the Iranian delegate to the Commission on Human Rights as well as the Economic and Social Council.
 In 1975, she was heavily involved with the International Women's Year, and addressed the United Nations.

 Though an instrumental force in legitimising gender reforms, her philosophy on gender was not particularly introspective: "I confess that even though since childhood I had paid a price for being a woman, in terms of education and personal freedom, I had not given much thought to specific ways in which women in general were more oppressed than men".
 By her own account, she was a strong supporter of the rights of women to basic life necessities such as "food, education, and health" and was not a radical reformist.
 She cited "chronic apathy" from many governments as the underlying issue that prevented women's rights reforms from being implemented around the world.

-Ashraf Pahlavi's women's rights stance was called into question after the publication of her 1976 The New York Times op-ed piece, "And Thus Passeth International Women's Year."
+Ashraf Pahlavi's women's rights stance was called into question after the publication of her 1976 New York Times op-ed piece, "And Thus Passeth International Women's Year."
 In a March 1976 article in The Nation, writer Kay Boyle criticized Ashraf for her touting of International Women's Year as succeeding in widening the global vision of sisterhood, while approximately 4,000 of the Princess's own "sisters" were political prisoners in Iran with virtually no hope of a military trial.

-In her 1980 memoirs, Pahlavi acknowledges the poor conditions of women in Iran and expresses concern, as she writes, "the news of what was happening to Iran's women was extremely painful...[they] were segregated and relegated to second-class status...many were imprisoned or exiled".
+In her 1980 memoirs, Pahlavi acknowledges the poor conditions of women in Iran and expresses concern, as she writes, "the news of what was happening to Iran's women was extremely painful... [they] were segregated and relegated to second-class status... many were imprisoned or exiled".